haskell/hackage-server/README.md

 ### Mirroring

-There is a program included in the hackage-server package called hackage-mirror.
-It's intended to enable syncing all the packages from one server to another, e.g. getting all the packages from the old hackage and uploading them to a local instance of a hackage-server.
+There is a client program included in the hackage-server package called hackage-mirror.
+It's intended to run against two servers, syncing all the packages from one to the other, e.g. getting all the packages from the old hackage and uploading them to a local instance of a hackage-server.

 To try it out:

-1. Add a user to the mirrorers group via http://localhost:8080/packages/mirrorers/
+1. On the target server, add a user to the mirrorers group via http://localhost:8080/packages/mirrorers/
-1. Create a config file that contains the local and remote server.
+1. Create a config file that contains the source and target servers.
 Assuming you are cloning the packages on
    <http://hackage.haskell.org> locally, you could create a config
    file as follows: